Anton20HD/e-commerce/README.md

 #  Full-Stack E-Commerce Website
 This is a full-stack e-commerce website built using **Next.js**, **TypeScript**, and **React**.
 It’s designed for gym enthusiasts, with a variety of training gear and apparel.
-While the website is still under construction, it currently includes basic functionalities for product browsing, user authentication, and image optimization.
+While the website is still under construction, it currently includes basic functionalities for product browsing, user authentication, payment processing and image optimization.
 ## Technologies Used
 - **Next.js**: A React framework for building fast and scalable web applications.
 Used for both front-end and API routes.
 - **TypeScript**: A statically typed superset of JavaScript that improves code quality and developer experience.